patrykpilek/apis-php/README.md

   - throw a custom exception to not accept the JWT if it has expired
   - issue a refresh token in addition to the access token when logging in
   - add a refresh endpoint and validate the refresh token in the request
+  - validate the user in the refresh token using the database